 - To acquire newer customers and to hold on to the existing customers, the startup has to give a lot of discounts and offers for its products.
 This puts a huge pressure on the companies financial resources.

-- Second and third rounding founding has come down sharply.
+- Second and third rounding funding has come down sharply.

 - As the company tries to expand operations, more operations and logistics staff and resources are to be acquired which proves to be uneconomical.